Lake Nona › Medical City at Lake Nona

 Originally built as the Sanford-Burnham Medical Research Institute, UCF has taken over this facility and it is now home to cancer researchers, clinical trials and treatment for patients.
 It is adjacent to the UF Research & Academic Center.

-Located next to the to the UCF Lake Nona Cancer Center in Lake Nona's Medical City, the University of Florida's 100,000 square foot research facility will enable students to collaborate with Sanford-Burnham Institute’s top scientists.
+Located next to the UCF Lake Nona Cancer Center in Lake Nona's Medical City, the University of Florida's 100,000 square foot research facility will enable students to collaborate with Sanford-Burnham Institute’s top scientists.
 The sleek and modern four-story UF facility will include a spacious research unit for UF’s Institute on Aging, a College of Pharmacy, a pharmacometric research program, and a research area with plans to focus on new drugs, cancer, diabetes and neuroscience.
 352-273-8700.

 Opened in 2010, the Burnett School of Biomedical Sciences in Medical City provides quality UCF undergraduate and graduate programs in the biomedical sciences and build excellent research programs focused on cancer and cardiovascular, neurological, and infectious diseases.
 The 5 story building provides over 250,000 square feet of research space and multiple teaching laboratories.
 The facility will eventually have a faculty of over 50 with over 2400 undergraduates and more than 130 graduate students in MS and PhD programs.